jgr0sz/whoistrader/README.md

 # whoistrader
-Service that aims to detail more about CS2 traders and their reliability.
+CS2 trader profiler, built by players for players.
+Nobody likes scammers and reversers.

 In a nutshell, it takes multiple APIs from CS2 marketplaces, reversal DBs, and Steam itself and aggregates them into one fat API response that represents the "profile" of a user.